Have you ever tried to rent out an apartment to someone?

 Consider some other areas of life governments oversee.
 Local governments might make zoning decisions or condemn a crumbling building.
 They can issue you a dog license.
 State governments institute requirements and charge fees for fishing licenses, to become a barber or to open a new restaurant.
 At the city level, the power to make laws to protect health and safety is known as police power.
 So why, despite Mayor Ed Gainey’s urging, do courts refuse to see housing as the health and safety issue it is?

 Advocates in the city have actually been trying to make rental registries the law in Pittsburgh for over 15 years now, with four separate attempts to pass the legislation.
-Landlord associations have held up all attempts in courts.
-Newer iterations of the original ordinance have slashed fees from up to $65 in 2015 to to $14 per unit in the 2021 version, removing, among other things, the requirement to have a local contact for out-of-state owners and the requirement for landlords to participate in a “landlord academy” program imparting best practices — apparently not a popular idea among owners — and agreeing that the list of landlord contact information could be kept private.
+Landlord associations have held up every bid in court.
+Newer iterations of the original ordinance have slashed fees from up to $65 in 2015 to to $14 per unit in the 2021 version and removed, among other details, the requirement to have a local contact for out-of-state owners and the requirement for landlords to participate in a “landlord academy” program imparting best practices — apparently not a popular idea among owners.
+The city also agreed to keep the list of landlord contact information private.

 Yet the latest version has once again been challenged.
 The Pennsylvania Supreme Court recently declined to rule on the ordinance, which would have clarified what the city should do moving forward.
 We’re now waiting for the outcome of challenges to the stripped-back 2023 revision in the court of common pleas.
 John Corcoran, the attorney who represents plaintiff Landlord Service Bureau, said of the latest attempts to pass this common-sense legislation, “The city already has building codes to protect the safety of all residents, and landlords should not be singled out.”